Key Takeaways:

 If you cancel a contract within 10 business days, the seller has to refund your money and return any papers you signed.
 Within 20 business days, the seller either has to pick up any items you still have or pay shipping costs for you to ship them back.

-Whatever goods you bought from the seller must be returned in the same condition (or as good as) you received them.
+Goods purchased from the seller must be returned in the same condition in which you received them, or in as good condition.
 If you fail to return the items to the seller, you're still obligated to the contract.

 If you paid for the purchase with a credit card and have a billing problem with the seller, contact your credit card company to dispute the purchase.